OAAX-standard/deepx-acceleration/conversion-toolchain/README.md

 ---
 ## Getting Started

-### Step 1: Build the Docker Image
+### Step 1: Download DEEPX's DX-COM

-The first step is to build the Docker image that contains the DX-COM conversion environment.
+The first step is to download the DeepX compiler (DX-COM) package using the provided script and unpack it into the `dx_com/` directory.
+This package is required for converting ONNX models to DXNN format.

 > ⚠️ **Prerequisites**:
-> - Docker must be installed on your system
 > - Python 3 with `requests` and `beautifulsoup4` packages installed (`pip install requests beautifulsoup4`) (used by [downloader.py](../scripts/downloader.py))
 > - Valid credentials for the [DeepX Developer Portal](https://developer.deepx.ai/) (required to download DX-COM)